MatMoul/g810-led-python/README.md

 # g810-led

-Linux led controller for the Logitech G810 Keyboard
+Linux led controller for the Logitech G810 Orion Spectrum Keyboard

 This is a first short...
 Wait for a more polished version...